AndreaRescalli/GlutenSens/README.rst

 .. image:: https://readthedocs.org/projects/glutensense/badge/?version=latest
     :target: https://glutensense.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status
-This repository holds the code for **GlutenSense**, an open-source, microcontroller-based, portable instrument for easy gluten-free check of food samples, developed during my PhD.
+This repository holds the code for **GlutenSens**, an open-source, microcontroller-based, portable instrument for easy gluten-free check of food samples, developed during my PhD as part of a collaboration with the Department of Pharmacological and Biomolecular Sciences “Rodolfo Paoletti", Università degli Studi di Milano.

 The code is organzied in two directories: